List of Community characters: Rich Stephenson

-Neil
+'Fat' Neil

-Neil (played by Charley Koontz) is a student ostracized for being fat.
+'Fat' Neil (played by Charley Koontz) is a student ostracized for being fat.
 He was first introduced in the episode "Asian Population Studies".
 Jeff, who accidentally coined the name "Fat Neil" ("Advanced Dungeons & Dragons"), attempts to make it up to him after he thinks Neil is considering suicide.
 Jeff organizes a Dungeons & Dragons game with the study group (without Pierce) where Neil, a huge D&D fan, will save the day.
 Though Pierce attempts to sabotage the event and mocks Neil, Neil still regains his confidence after winning the game.
 It is implied in "Applied Anthropology and Culinary Arts" that he and Vicki have feelings for each other.
 Though his fate after the D&D game seemed unsure, Neil later emerged in "Pillows and Blankets" as the DJ for Greendale's campus radio station, calling himself "Real Neal".
 As revealed in "Basic Lupine Urology", he and Vicki have, at some point, begun dating.
 In season 5, Neil is shown to be friendly with the group, and Jeff expresses pride at the fact that the group saved his life so that he could return to "doing stuff in the background".
 In the season 6 episode "Basic Email Security", the group force Neil to sit through the performance of a comedian who makes offensive jokes about his weight, and as a result, Neil decides never to speak to the group again.